Tigers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been underdogs in 86 games this season and have come away with the win 34 times (39.5%) in those contests.

-- Detroit is 29-40 this season when entering a game as the underdog by +115 or more on the moneyline.

-- The Tigers have an implied victory probability of 46.5% according to the moneyline set by sportsbooks for this matchup.
+- The Tigers have an implied victory probability of 45.5% according to the moneyline set by oddsmakers for this matchup.

-- Detroit's games have gone over the total in 56 of its 108 chances.
+- Games involving Detroit have gone over the total set by sportsbooks in 56 of 109 chances this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!